GlennChiu/GCNetworkReachability/README.md

 Features / Design
 -----------------
-* Network monitoring is done via a secondary thread (via libdispatch) and thus fully asynchronous.
-Apple's Reachability class uses a (main thread) blocking synchronous API.
+* Network monitoring is done on a secondary thread (via libdispatch) and thus fully asynchronous.
+Resolving DNS, which can take up to 30 seconds on a slow connection, will not block the main thread (and will not invoke the watchdog timer).
-* Supports modern LLVM compiler features like Blocks.
+* Supports modern Clang / LLVM compiler features like Blocks.
+* Uses POSIX socket API instead of BSD sockets.
 * Full support for OS X.
-* Full ARC support
+* Full ARC support.
 * Supports IPv4 and IPv6 addresses.

 Requirements